ml-explore/mlx-examples/llms/hf_llm/README.md

-## Generate Text with MLX and Hugging Face
+## Generate Text with MLX and :hugs: Hugging Face

 This an example of Llama style large language model text generation that can pull models from the Hugging Face Hub.